All Products

 Usage notes

-After you update the configurations of a time series index, the new configurations do not immediately take effect on the index.
-You must roll over the time series index for the new configurations to take effect.
+• Updated configurations do not take effect immediately.
+Roll over the time series index for changes to take effect.

 POST _time_stream/test_stream/_update